isomerpages/bca-peb/news/announcements/_posts/2023-11-29-post-PEB Website and Common Services Undergoing Maintenance on 6 December 2023.md

 image: ""
 variant: markdown
 ---
-Dear PEs, LCs and COs,

-Please note that the PEB site will be down for maintenance on 6 December 2023 (Wednesday) from 18:00hrs till 19:00hrs.
+We would like to inform you that PEB Website and common services will be undergoing maintenance from 6pm to 7pm on 6 December 2023 (Wednesday).
 We apologise for any inconvenience caused.

-Thank you.

-PEB Board